uabrc/uabrc.github.io/README.md

 - markdownlint [`DavidAnson.vscode-markdownlint`]
 - Prettier - Code formatter [`esbenp.prettier-vscode`]

 Please add the following to your `settings.json` file.
-These changes can be made globally, or to the project file in the `.vscode` folder.
+These changes can be made:
+1. Within the VSCode project file in the `.vscode` folder.
+2. Globally.
 To change the global file, press `ctrl + shift + p` to open the Command Palette, then search for `Preferences: Open Settings (JSON)` and append the following content.

 ```json
   "[html]": {